atsushi-kitazawa/atsushi-kitazawa/README.md

 ### Hi there 👋

+I'm software developer.

+I usually use Java.

+I often use Go for personal projects.

+I'm interested in Typescript and React now.
+I plan to start learning soon.

 <!--
 **atsushi-kitazawa/atsushi-kitazawa** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.